Charles Webster Leadbeater: How Theosophy Came to Me

-Leadbeater tells that he was interested always in a variety of anomal phenomena, and if in any newspaper report it was said about the appearance of ghosts or other curious events in the troubled house, he had been going immediately to this location.
+How Theosophy Came to Me is an autobiographical book by Leadbeater, first published in 1930. wherein Leadbeater writes that he was interested always in a variety of anomalous phenomena, and if in any newspaper report there was mention of the appearance of ghosts or other curious events in a troubled house, he had immediately gone to this location.
 In a large number of instances it was a blank — "either there was no evidence worth mentioning, or the ghost declined to appear when he was wanted."
 Sometimes, however, there were signs of some success, and soon he had collected "an amount of direct evidence" that could easily convince him.

-In attitude to spiritualism Leadbeater was initially set up quite skeptical, but still one day decided to conduct an experiment with his mother and a some small boy, who, as they later discovered, "was a powerful physical medium."
+In his attitude to spiritualism Leadbeater was initially quite sceptical, but still one day decided to conduct an experiment with his mother and a small boy, who, as they later discovered, "was a powerful physical medium."
 They had a small round table with a leg in the middle and silk hat, which they put on the table, and then put their "hands upon its brim as prescribed."
-Surprisingly the hat gave "a gentle but decided half-turn on the polished surface of the table," and then began to spin so vigorously that it was difficult to keep on it their hands.
+Surprisingly the hat gave "a gentle but decided half-turn on the polished surface of the table," and then began to spin so vigorously that it was difficult to keep their hands on it.

 Further, the author describes the events as follows:

 "Here was my own familiar silk hat, which I had never before suspected of any occult qualities, suspending itself mysteriously in the air from the tips of our fingers, and, not content with that defiance of the laws of gravity on its own account, attaching a table to its crown and lifting that also!
 I looked down to the feet of the table; they were about six inches from the carpet, and no human foot was touching them or near them!
 I passed my own foot underneath, but there was certainly nothing there—nothing physically perceptible, at any rate."